arkhn/identity-provider/README.md

 ## Routes exposed

-- "/login": the user should give its credentials here, it's how we make sure that we'll eventually give access to the API to an authorized actor.
+- "/login": the user should give its credentials here, it's how we make sure we'll eventually give access to the API to an authorized actor.
 - "/consent": on this page, the user is supposed to choose which scopes it will let the client use when fetching the resource provider.

 ## OAuth2 flows